 Surely the reader had come across situations where he would have given his life to get the “final answer”, the reason for our existence, a Theory of Everything, a true World Formula that contains it all… So did the author of this book.
 There was this deep-seated and forever unquenchable thirst for fundamental explanations on the one hand, and then there was this very special motivation from somebody else who needed this knowledge, on the other: “How to explain the world to my dying child?”
 Perhaps this provided the driving force to actually start this million-mile-long journey with the first small—and very tentative—step.

-However, considering all the efforts taken, money spent, disputes fought, papers and books written, and conferences held, it is almost shocking to find that, in principle, the World Formula was already there.
-It was David Hilbert who wrote it down during the first year of World War I in November 1915.
+Considering all the efforts taken, money spent, disputes fought, papers and books written, and conferences held, it is almost shocking to find that, in principle, the World Formula was already there.
+It was David Hilbert who wrote it down during World War I in November 1915.
 The complexity of the math involved was not the only thing that obscured what should have been obvious.
-This book explains why nobody had realized his immortal stroke of genius.
+This book explains why apparently only very few people had realized his immortal stroke of genius.

 Table of Contents

-Norbert Schwarzer graduated in physics from the University of Chemnitz in July 1991.
-After several research projects abroad and a PhD in the field of contact mechanics in 1998, he became an assistant professor at the University of Chemnitz in 1999.
-In 2005 he founded the Saxonian Institute of Surface Mechanics on Germany’s biggest island, Ruegen (www.siomec.de/kranich).
-He has published a variety of papers, mainly in the fields of basic research and application of contact mechanical approaches for laminates, composites, and layered materials.
-Because of the need for better stability prediction and socioeconomic models, he started to apply concepts from theoretical physics in more down-to-earth fields like material science, school transport, and sales market analysis.
+The only thing Norbert Schwarzer considers important enough to be known about him is that he does not consider himself important.
+Dr. Schwarzer has published a variety of papers, mainly in the fields of basic research and application of contact mechanical approaches for laminates, composites, and layered materials.
+Because of the need for better stability prediction and socioeconomic models, he started to apply concepts from theoretical physics in more down-to-earth fields such as materials science, school transport, and sales market analysis.
 Some of this work has finally led to ideas for the improvement of the original theoretical concepts.